 Iron deficiency may make you fat

-Oatmeal is a good source of iron.
-100g contains 4.25 mg of iron!
-A serving contains about 3.44 mg!
+Oatmeal is a good dietary source of iron.
+A serving contains up to 11.2 mg!
 Adequate iron intake from food is necessary for weight loss.

 Iron deficiency is the most common nutritional disorder worldwide.
 Especially, among women who need 18 mg of iron a day.
 Men need only 8 mg.